 Although advances have meant that HIV has gone from being a deadly disease to a chronic condition manageable with drug treatment, there is no cure as the virus can sit in dormant reservoirs within cells.
 It does this by incorporating itself within the chromosomes of a patient’s cells.
 As soon as treatment is stopped, the virus rebounds, and so drug therapy must be lifelong.

-‘These results show that the CRISPR/Cas9 system, by targeting the regulatory genes of HIV-1, tat and rev, is a promising method for treating HIV infection,’ said Professor Masanori Kameoka, one of the study authors.
+‘These results show that the CRISPR/Cas9 system is a promising method for treating HIV infection,’ said Professor Masanori Kameoka, one of the study authors.
 ‘We now need to investigate how we can selectively introduce a CRISPR/Cas9 system that targets HIV-1 genes into the infected cells of patients.
-In order to safely and effectively introduce the CRISPR/Cas9 system the vectors must be improved,’ said Professor Kameoka.
+In order to safely and effectively introduce the CRISPR/Cas9 system, the vectors must be improved,’ said Professor Kameoka.
 ‘We hope this research will provide us with useful information in developing a treatment method that can completely cure the HIV-1 infection.’

-Experimental gene therapy has cured mice of diabetes, and although work is at a very early stage, scientists hope the technique will one day free people from its effects.
-American scientists adapted the gene editing technology known as CRISPR (clustered, regularly interspaced, short palindromic repeat) to successfully treat mouse models of type 1 diabetes.
+Experimental gene therapy has cured mice of diabetes, and although work is at a very early stage, scientists hope the technique can free people from its effects.
+American scientists adapted the gene-editing technology known as CRISPR (clustered, regularly interspaced, short palindromic repeat) to treat mouse models of type 1 diabetes successfully.

 To test how well the new technique worked, the researchers experimented with mice that had three different diseases – kidney damage, type 1 diabetes, and muscular dystrophy.
 In each case, the mice were treated with specialized CRISPR systems to increase the expression of certain genes, which would hopefully reverse the symptoms.
 In the kidney-damaged mice, the team targeted two genes that play a role in kidney function.
 Sure enough, there was an increase in the levels of a protein linked to those genes, and kidney function improved.
 In the diabetic mice, the targeted genes were those that promote the growth of insulin-producing cells, and after treatment, the mice were found to have lower blood glucose levels.
 And finally, the treatment also worked to reverse the symptoms of muscular dystrophy.